JetBrains-Research/MoveMethodGenerator/README.md

 This is utility to generate dataset of move method refactorings.
 It can be used for learning and evaluation purposes.

 To generate refactorings you need to have Java project where refactorings will be searched.
-Then to start the utility run the following in console:
+To start the utility run the following in console:
 ```
 ./generate-dataset <path to project> <path to output folder>
 ```